ponylang/rfcs/text/0000-expand-math.md

 # Unresolved questions

 + How expansive should the `math` library become (whether that is one package or multiple subpackages)?
 + Do we need all of `Decimal`, `Rational`, and `Fractional` types?
-I am unaware of their distinction so believe adding a `Rational` (numerator and denominator) type to suffice for current neeeds.
+I am unaware of their distinction so believe adding a `Rational` (numerator and denominator) type to suffice for current needs.
++ Do we want the types here to be additions to `math` or, since they are really more numeric types, additions alongside other numeric types within `builtin`?